KnifeF/java-automate-stuff/README.md

-# Automate stuff with Java
+# Automate Stuff With Java
 Using Java and various tools to automate stuff &amp; scrape the web